Quantum-Many-Body/QuantumLattices.jl/docs/src/tutorials/UnitcellDescription/Introduction.md

 # define the unitcell
 lattice = Lattice([zero(Sym)], [one(Sym)])

-# define the internal degrees of freedom, single-orbital spin-1/2 fermionic algebra
+# define the internal degrees of freedom, i.e., the single-orbital spin-1/2 fermionic algebra
 hilbert = Hilbert(site=>Fock{:f}(1, 2) for site=1:length(lattice))

 # define the terms